Updated: Aug 27, 2022

 One of Google's tests for ranking your website is whether you have a truly mobile website.
-If you do not have have a responsive or separate mobile site, you are probably asking yourself, how does this affect my website rankings?
+If you do not have a responsive or separate mobile site, you probably asking yourself, how does this affect my website rankings?

-What does Mobile Friendly Mean?
-Mobile friendly is more than just having your site display on a mobile device.
+Mobile-friendly is more than just having your site displayed on a mobile device.
 Mobile friendly means:

 What are my options if my website is not mobile friendly

-Google Tools Google has tools available that can be accessed through your Google Search Console / Webmaster Tools.
+Google has tools available that can be accessed through your Google Search Console / Webmaster Tools.
 They allow you to run your website through the tools to understand whether it will pass for mobile friendly.